llincooi/ISP_pipeline/README.md

 # File Structure

 Crux's code and other original materials are in `_Original`.
-Some small problem wre fixed.
+Some small problem were fixed.

 # Usage